cdvelop/devtui/README.md

 - **Enter**: Edit/Execute
 - **Esc**: Cancel edit
 - **Ctrl+C**: Exit
+- **Global Shortcuts**: Single key shortcuts (e.g., "t", "b") work from any tab when defined in handlers

+**Shortcut System**: Handlers implementing `Shortcuts() map[string]string` automatically register global keyboard shortcuts.
+When pressed, shortcuts navigate to the handler's tab/field and execute the `Change()` method with the shortcut key as value.

 **Note**: DevTUI automatically loads a built-in [ShortcutsHandler](shortcuts.go) at position 0 in the first tab, which displays detailed keyboard navigation commands.
 This handler demonstrates the `HandlerEdit` interface and provides interactive help within the application.